Employees, Users and Access

 Reporting Options

-When checked the user will always be given the opportunity to change the page orientation and paper size before printing a report even if the default destination is to the screen.
+Show Page Setup for each report When checked the user will always be given the opportunity to change the page orientation and paper size before printing a report even if the default destination is to the screen.

-Changes the criteria window to a series of Next/Previous windows rather then tabs.
+Show Report Window As Steps Changes the criteria window to a series of Next/Previous windows rather then tabs.
 This assists infrequent users in entering relevant information.

-When unchecked, will remove the Save Criteria buttons to reduce the number of buttons in the criteria window for simplicity.
+Show Saved Criteria Options When unchecked, will remove the Save Criteria buttons to reduce the number of buttons in the criteria window for simplicity.

-When checked, reports on screen are displayed is actual view with the paper outline.
+Show Report in 'Page Preview' Mode When checked, reports on screen are displayed is actual view with the paper outline.

-Can change the default criteria filter level to make choosing fields for search criteria more simple.
+Default Criteria Filter Level Can change the default criteria filter level to make choosing fields for search criteria more simple.
 Options are: All, Frequently Used and Essential.

-A drop down list allowing users to specify the default print location.
+Default Destination A drop down list allowing users to specify the default print location.
 There are five options: Clipboard, File, Page Preview, Printer, Screen.

-Spell Checker Tab
+Employee Prefs: Spell Checker

 Parts of the Spell Checker Tab